-ANT 125 Society and Culture/3 Units
+ANT 102 Society and Culture/3 Units

-Theoretical and practical insight into cultural forces which affect man's way of life including study of material culture, technology, social, political, economical systems, religion, and language.
+A theoretical and practical introduction to cultural anthropology designed to provide insight into cultural forces which affect man's way of life.
+Topics include the study of material culture, technology, social, political and economic systems, religion, and language.